formal-land/formal.land/docs/tools/coq-of-ocaml/options/configuration.md

 A list of variable names to escape.
 We escape by replacing a name `foo` by `foo_value`.
 We do not escape type names or modules names.

 #### Explanation
 In OCaml, the value and type namespaces are different.
 For example, we can have a string named `string` of type `string`.
-In Coq, we need to find an alternate name in order to avoid a name collision.
+In Rocq, we need to find an alternate name in order to avoid a name collision.
 If you have a name collision due to a value having the same name as a type, you can use this option to escape the value name (and only the value name).

 ## first_class_module_path_blacklist
 #### Example